LeToNode/Play2.0-CN-doc/javaGuide/main/templates/JavaTemplates.md

 </ul>
 ```

-You can then call this from any Java code as you would call a function:
+You can then call this from any Java code as you would normally call a method on a class:

 ```java
 Content html = views.html.Application.index.render(customer, orders);